AlvaroRosado/event-driven-kafka-messenger-transport/README.md

 ### Group ID Strategy
 In Kafka, `group.id` determines which consumers belong to the same group.
 Consumers in the same group share topic partitions, but each message is only processed by one consumer in the group.
 Use specific `group.id` for each use case to prevent different services from interfering with each other.

-### Inspiration and References

-This project has been inspired by and builds upon ideas from several excellent packages in the PHP/Symfony ecosystem:

-- **[koco/messenger-kafka](https://github.com/KonstantinCodes/messenger-kafka)** - Early Kafka transport implementation that demonstrated basic integration patterns
-- **[symfony/amazon-sqs-messenger](https://github.com/symfony/amazon-sqs-messenger)** - Excellent reference for implementing custom Symfony Messenger transports

-Special thanks to the Symfony Messenger team for creating such an extensible and well-designed messaging framework that makes custom transports like this possible.

-### Differences from Existing Solutions

-While inspired by existing packages, this transport introduces several unique features:

-- **True event streaming support** with selective message filtering
-- **Automatic JSON serialization** without complex configuration
-- **Multi-topic production** from single transport configuration
-- **Advanced stamp system** for granular Kafka control
-- **Hook-based extensibility** for custom business logic integration